-Cap-mark Capability marker - the first item in a capability set - see 2/H.242.
+Cap-mark Capability marker - the first item in a capability set - see clause 2/H.242.

-Data-apps Applications within LSD/HSD channels: a 32-code table - see Table A.3.
+Table_A.4 Applications within LSD/HSD/MLP channels-see Table A.4.

 1 The value of N is coded by its binary representation.

 2 The most significant bit of each MBE message byte is transmitted as the b_0 bit of BAS.